xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 They are two different things, but related by the magnification of microscope.

 Normally, dose means the total electrons hitting the specimen in an unit area.
-It usually has unit like **e-/Å^2**.
+It usually has unit like **e\ :sup:`-`/Å\ :sup:`2`**.

 Dose rate means how strong the beam is, it is how many electrons hitting in one physical pixel area on the detector sensor for a unit time period.
-It usually has a unit like primary **electron/unbinned pixel/second**.
+It usually has a unit like primary **electrons/unbinned pixel/second**.
 A proper dose rate is required for optimal performance of a camera.

 Under a giving beam condition, your dose rate is fixed, you can change exposure time to obtain target total dose on specimen.
 Therefore, we should always determine the proper dose rate first.